Workflow page

 Map the full billing path before you automate only one piece of it.

-Start with recurring invoices where the process changes least.
+Start with recurring invoices where the process changes least from cycle to cycle.

 Add reminders as part of the invoice workflow, not as a separate afterthought.